Skaurm/tron/README.md

 * The last player to run into a track or into a wall wins

-This program runs entirely on Javascript, with the help of jQuery.
+This program runs entirely on Javascript, with the help of jQuery